homebridge-simplisafe3/homebridge-simplisafe3/README.md

 **NOTE:** *As of version 1.5.0 of this plugin, Homebridge v1.0.0 or greater is required.
 Because of [significant changes to Homebridge](https://github.com/homebridge/homebridge/releases/tag/1.0.0) the plugin may not work properly with older versions of Homebridge.
 The last version of this plugin to officially support Homebridge 0.4.53 was version 1.4.12 which can still be installed using a command like `sudo npm install -g --unsafe-perm homebridge-simplisafe3@1.4.12`.*

+- Works with native Homebridge and [oznu/docker-homebridge](https://github.com/oznu/docker-homebridge)
+- Compatible with the official [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x) (recommended for easiest usage)

 ## Features
 Supercharge your SimpliSafe system and integrate with HomeKit the right way!
-This plugin supports
+This plugin supports:
-- Real time event streaming: get immediate notifications anytime the alarm is armed / disarmed / goes off.
+- **Real time event streaming:** get immediate notifications anytime the alarm is armed / disarmed / triggered.
-- Sensors: always be on top of your home with immediate access to the sensor status.
+- **Sensors:** always be on top of your home with immediate access to the sensor status.
 Create smart automations directly from the Home app (e.g. when the front door is opened, turn the lights on).
-- Cameras: view your SimpliCams directly from the Home app.
+- **Cameras:** view your SimpliCams directly from the Home app, receive doorbell notifications and motion snapshots.
-- Battery monitoring: the Home app will notify you if the battery level of one of your sensors is low
+- **Battery monitoring:** the Home app will notify you if the battery level of one of your sensors is low.

-Here are some examples of how the set up looks like:
+Here are some example screenshots:

 ![Sensor Status](/docs/sensors.png)
 ![Arm/disarm](/docs/arm.png)

 ## Usage

-This plugin supports installation and changing settings (for `config.js`) via the popular [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x).
+This plugin supports installation and changing settings (for `config.js`) via the popular [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x) (recommended for easiest usage).

 Ensure you are running Node v10.17.0 or higher (this version is required by Homebridge v1.0.0).
 You can check by using `node -v`.